5 Best Laptops for Large Excel Files of 2026 - Compute Expert

 • Storage: 1TB PCIe NVMe SSD

-• Battery Life: up to 18 hours of usage capacity
+• Battery Life (Estimation): up to 20 hours of usage capacity

 Pros